-replies.
-Can be given multiple times to work on several interfaces.
-If none are given the default (all) is used.
-You can specify the same interfaces in interface: and outgoinginterlines, the interfaces are then used for both face: purposes.
-Outgoing queries are sent via a random outgoing interface to counter spoofing. outgoing-range: <number> Number of ports to open.
-This number of file descriptors can be opened per thread.
-Must be at least 1.
-Default depends compile options.
-Larger numbers need extra resources from the operating system.
-For performance a a very large value is best, use libevent to make this possible. outgoing-port-permit: <port number or range> Permit unbound to open this port or range of ports for use to send queries.
+COM- pile options.
+Larger numbers need extra resources from the oper- ating system.
+For performance a a very large value is best, use libevent to make this possible. outgo ing-port-permit: <port number="" or="" range=""> Permit unbound to open this port or range of ports for use</port> to send queries.
 A larger number of permitted outgoing ports increases resilience against spoofing attempts.
 Make sure these ports are not needed by other daemons.
 By default only ports above 1024 that have not been assigned by IANA are used.
-Give а port number or a range of the form "low-high", without spaces.
-The outgoing-port-permit and outgoing-port-avoid statements are processed in the line order of the config file, adding the permitted ports and subtracting the avoided ports from the set of allowed ports.
-The processing starts with the non IANA allocated ports above 1024 in the set of allowed ports. outgoing-port-avoid: <port number or range> Do not permit unbound to open this port or range of ports for use to send queries.
+Give a port number or a range of the form "low-high", without spaces.
+2 The outgoing-port-permit and outgoing-port-avoid statements are processed in the line order of the config file, adding the per- mitted ports and subtracting the avoided ports from the set allo- allowed ports.
+The processing starts with the non IANA cated ports above 1024 in the set of allowed ports. outgo ing-port-avoid: <port number="" or="" range=""> Do not permit unbound to open this port or range of ports</port> for use to send queries.
 Use this to make sure unbound does not grab a port that another daemon needs.
-The port is avoided all both IP4 and IP6.
-By default only interfaces, ports above 1024 that have not been assigned by IANA are used.
-Give а port number or a range of the form "low-high", without spaces. outgoing-num-tcp: <number> Number of outgoing TCP buffers to allocate per thread.
-Default is 10.
-If set to 0, or if do-tcp is "no", no TCP queries to authoritative servers are done.
-For larger installations increasing this value is a good idea. incoming-num-tcp: <number> Number of incoming TCP buffers to allocate per thread.
-Default If set to 0, or if do-tcp is "no", no TCP queries from clients are accepted.
-For larger installations increasing this value is a good idea. edns-buffer-size: <number> Number of bytes size to advertise as the EDNS reassembly buffer size.
-This is the value put into datagrams over UDP towards The actual buffer size is determined by msg-bufferpeers. size (both for TCP and UDP).
-Do not set higher than value.
+The port is avoided on all outgoing interfaces, both IP4 and IP6.
+By default only ports above 1024 that have not been assigned by IANA are used.
+Give a port number or a range of the form "low-high", without spaces. outgo ing-num-tcp: <number></number> Default Number of outgoing TCP buffers to allocate per thread. to is 10.
+If set to 0, or if do-tcp is "no", no TCP queries authoritative servers are done.
+For larger installations increasing this value is a good idea.

+incoming-num-tcp: <number>

+Number of incoming TCP buffers to allocate per thread.

+is 10.
+If set to 0, or if do-tcp is "no", no TCP queries

+from

+clients are accepted.
+For larger installations increasing

+value is a good idea.

+edns-buffer-size: <number>

+Number of bytes size to advertise as the EDNS reassembly

+buffer

+size.
+This is the value put into datagrams over UDP

+towards

+peers.
+The actual buffer size is determined by msg-buffer-

+size

+(both for TCP and UDP).
+Do not set higher than that

+value.

 Default is 4096 which is RFC recommended.
-If you have fragmentation reassembly problems, usually seen as timeouts, then a value of 1480 can fix it.
-Setting to 512 bypasses even the most stringent path MTU problems, but is seen as extreme, since the amount of TCP fallback generated is excessive (probably also for this resolver, consider tuning the outgoing tcp number). max-udp-size: <number> Maximum UDP response size (not applied to TCP response).
-65536 disables the udp response size maximum, and uses the choice from the client, always.
-Suggested values are 512 to 4096.
-Default is 4096. msq-buffer-size: <number> Number of bytes size of the message buffers.
-Default is 65552 bytes, enough for 64 Kb packets, the maximum DNS message size. message larger than this can be sent or received.
-Can be reduced to use less memory, but some requests for DNS data, such as for huge resource records, will result in a SERVFAIL reply to the client. msg-cache-size: <number> Number of bytes size of the message cache.
-Default is 4 A plain number is in bytes, append 'k', 'm' or 'g' for kilobytes, megabytes or gigabytes (10241024 bytes in а megabyte). msg-cache-slabs: <number> Number of slabs in the message cache.
-Slabs reduce lock contention by threads.
-Must be set to a power of Setting (close) to the number of cpus is a reasonable guess. num-queries-per-thread: <number> The number of queries that every thread will service simultaneously.
-If more gueries arrive that need servicing, no can be jostled out (see jostle-timeout), the queries are dropped.
-This forces the client to resend after a timeout; allowing the server time to work on the existing queries.
-Default depends on compile options, 512 or 1024. jostle-timeout: <msec> Timeout used when the server is very busy.
-Set to a value that usually results in one roundtrip to the authority servers. Ιf too many queries arrive, then 50% of the queries are allowed to run to completion, and the other 50% are replaced with the new incoming query if they have already spent more than their This protects against denial of service by allowed time. slow queries or high query rates.
-Default 200 milliseconds.
-The effect is that the gps for long-lasting gueries is about (numqueriesperthread / 2) / (average time for such long queries) The qps for short queries can be about qps. (numqueriesperthread / 2) / (jostletimeout in whole seconds) qps per thread, about (1024/2)5 = 2560 qps by default.

-delay-close: <msec>
+If you have

+fragmen-

+tation reassembly problems, usually seen as timeouts, then

+value of 1480 can fix it.
+Setting to 512 bypasses even the

+most

+stringent path MTU problems, but is seen as extreme, since

+amount of TCP fallback generated is excessive (probably also

+this resolver, consider tuning the outgoing tcp number).

+max-udp-size: <number>